zhdanok/MJC/README.md

 - For creating necessary database and tables run DaoApplication (classpath: dao/src/main/java/com/epam/esm/DaoApplication)
-- For generating data into tables You can uncomment and run Tests loadDataToTables() (classpath: service/src/test/java/com/epam/esm/service)
+- For generating data into tables You can change propertie populate.database to "true" in test.properties and then run Tests loadDataToTables() (classpath: service/src/test/java/com/epam/esm/service)

-### NOTE: Please comment it after running again

 ### If You use IDE: